 These dogs need fewer than 5 repetitions to learn a new command!
 That makes them at least 16 times faster at learning new commands than the Bulldog.

 Arguably more impressive is their obedience.
 These dogs will obey a known command on the first attempt with a 95% or better success rate!
-They’re smart and obedient.
+They’re undeniably smart and highly obedient, at least by Coren’s standards.

 Why Bulldogs Rank Low for Intelligence

-First of all, the current smartest dog breeds list is flawed.
+First of all, the current smartest dog breeds list is based on flawed logic and tests.
 In reality, it’s extremely difficult to standardize a dog IQ test.
 Obedience and working intelligence is a great start, but doesn’t tell the full story of a dog’s IQ.

 But because it’s the easiest type of canine intelligence to objectively measure, Stanley Coren went with that.
-In the end, Coren’s intelligence rankings are essentially based on an obedience test.
+In the end, Coren’s dog intelligence ranking is essentially based on an obedience test.

 Still, why did Bulldogs perform so poorly during Coren’s trials?